top of page

 Obviously you can still catch a fair bit of stereoscopic 3D movies at your local Multiplex Cinema - well if you're lucky as some cinemas/chains seem to view 3D as more of a nuisance than a money earner.
 Of course when you have the like of James Cameron releasing Avatar 2 - you naturally see a surge of renewed interest in the format and it looks like there will be more 3d films released this year than for quite some while.

 But for home viewing it's a little more tricky.
 3D Blu-ray production has slowed to a trickle with the major studios (for all intents and purposes) stopping 3D releases in Europe and the US.
 There are still big studio 3D releases in Japan or via specialists like Random Space Media in Australia and specialist golden era content via The 3D Film Archive and their distribution partners.
-And of course smaller players like Deep Vision Studios. :)
+And of course independent boutique producers like EYEPOP-3D.
+Most of the options discussed below will work with either side-by-side or above/below video files - most often as mp4 files although .mkv is common too, or of course using a 3D blu-ray + dedicated 3D blu-ray player or games consoles (such as the Playstation 3).

 So how do we watch 3D at home?